-Just 8 miles north west of York, between the villages of Long Marston and Tockwith, on 2nd July 1644, one of the biggest battles ever on British soil took place.
+Just 8 miles north west of York, between the villages of Long Marston and Tockwith, on 2nd July 1644, The battle of Marston Moor, one of the biggest battles ever on British soil, took place.

-There is no signage in the area that directs people to the spot, so I headed there with prior knowledge of the location.
-On the road between the villages of Long Marston and Tockwith there is a monument to the battle, right in the middle of where the battle lines were drawn.
+There are no roads signs in the local area that directs people to the spot, so I headed there with prior knowledge of the location.

-There is a concise information board on site beside the monument that gives a brief overview of the battleground but also points of reference in the surrounding area.
+There is a well laid out and informative information board on site beside the monument, that gives a brief overview of the battleground but also points of reference in the surrounding area.

-To the South, the right hand side of the road shown above, the Royalist Army under Prince Rupert of the Rhine were located.
+To the South, the right hand side of the road shown in the photo above, the Royalist Army under Prince Rupert of the Rhine were located.

 To the left on higher ground, the Allies of Parliamentary and Scots troops made ready, under command of the likes of Oliver Cromwell and Lord Fairfax.